g-jgreen/documentation/content/usage/waylay_engine_programming.md

 # Building logical statements using CPT table
 Let's consider these two sentences:

-* I am very happy person when I eat chocolate **AND** I am also very happy when I watch football.
+* I am very happy when I eat chocolate **AND** when I watch football.
-* I am very happy when I eat chocolate **OR** watch football.
+* I am very happy when I eat chocolate **OR** when I watch football.

 From this simple example, we see how often we use AND in the sentence to express OR relation.

-In waylay, we have come up with a simple abstractions for CPT, which we call gates and we define three types of CPT tables:
+In waylay, we have come up with simple abstractions for CPT, which we call gates, and we define three types of CPT tables:

 * `AND`,
 * `OR`,
 * `GENERAL`

-First two gates (`AND`, `OR`) **somewhat resemble Boolean Logic**, even though there are quite some differences to what people might expect:
+The first two gates (`AND`, `OR`) **somewhat resemble Boolean Logic**, even though there are quite some differences to what people might expect:

-* First difference is that **all gates can be attached to a “non binary”** sensor (sensor having more than two states),
+* The first difference is that **all gates can be attached to a “non binary”** sensor (sensor having more than two states),
-* Second major difference is that **you should not assume that both sensors need to be observed in order to have the gate state with posterior probability 1** (in case of AND gate that would be FALSE state, while for OR gate that would be TRUE state, see later).
-That second difference is very important if we attach an actuator or sensor to the gate, as they both expect gate to be completely observed (1) before actuation or triggering another sensor which is attached to that gate.
+* The second major difference is that **you should not assume that both sensors need to be observed in order to have the gate state with posterior probability 1** (in case of AND gate that would be FALSE state, while for OR gate that would be TRUE state, see later).
+That second difference is very important if we attach an actuator or sensor to the gate, as they both expect the gate to be completely observed (1) before actuation or before triggering another sensor which is attached to that gate.

 {{% alert info %}}
-In case of doubt, our suggestion is to start always with `GENERAL` gate, in case you need `either` relation, meaning 'either this state of nodeX or that state of nodeY'
+In case of doubt, our suggestion is to always start with a `GENERAL` gate in case you need an `either` relation, meaning 'either this state of nodeX or that state of nodeY'
 {{% /alert %}}

 ## GENERAL gate
 Let's assume we roll a dice and want to have a `TRUE` state of the `Gate_1` when **either** `dice_1` is in state `ONE` OR `dice_2` is in state `THREE`.
-General gate settings will look like this:
+The GENERAL gate settings will look like this:

 ![general](usage/programming_guide/general_CPT1.png)